Our Environment

 4 Scope 1 Direct GHG Emissions: stationary combustion and mobile combustion

-5 Scope 2 Indirect GHG Emissions: purchased electricity
+5 Scope 2 Indirect GHG Emissions: purchased electricity (restated due to the addition of a parameter tracked under electricity consumption)

 6 Scope 3 Indirect GHG Emissions: business travel (land-based transportation)